Moving to Dorset: The Ultimate Guide

 • Visit the market towns: Bridport, Sherborne, and Beaminster are a few of Dorset’s lovely market towns.
 Here, you can peruse local stores, savour some delicious food and beverages, and take in the rural English environment.

-• Enjoy the arts and culture: There are numerous galleries, theatres, and museums to explore in Dorset, which has a bustling cultural scene.
+• Enjoy the arts and culture: There are various galleries, theatres, and museums to explore in Dorset, which has a bustling cultural scene.
 The Russell-Cotes Art Gallery and Museum in Bournemouth, the Lighthouse in Poole, and the Dorset County Museum all have works by regional artists.

 These are just a few of the many things to see and do in Dorset, we hope this helps you plan some fun activities when moving to the county.